rajko-horvat/OpenCiv1/README.md

 <li>Visual C++ 2015-2019 redistributable (on some Windows machines)</li>
 </ul>

-## How to install release version of OpenCiv1
+## How to run the release version of OpenCiv1
-<p>The files from the Release should be copied directly into installed and working DOS Civilization game directory.</p>
+<p>The files from the Release should be copied directly into installed and working DOS Civilization game directory.
+The game can be run by running the OpenCiv1 executable.</p>

 ## How to compile the code (.NET 8 SDK required)
-If you want to compile the code, it is assumed that:
+If you want to Debug (or Compile) the code with Visual Studio 2022 Community Edition, it is assumed that:
 <ul>
-<li>You are using Visual Studio 2022 (or equivalent).</li>
-<li>For debugging you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux (uppercase files!).
+<li>For debugging purposes you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux (uppercase files!).
 It is where its home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
-<li>For Release mode it is expected that OpenCiv1 and it's dependencies (for simlicity) are put directly into directory with resource files,
-for example: 'c:\Dos\Civ1\', '~/Dos/Civ1/' or any other path.</li>
 </ul>
-Compile with CLI method:
+You can also compile with CLI method:
 <ul>
 <li>git clone https://github.com/rajko-horvat/OpenCiv1 (To clone a specific branch use: git clone -b [branch] https://github.com/rajko-horvat/OpenCiv1)</li>
 <li>cd OpenCiv1</li>